SpudGunMan/meshing-around/README.md

 llmContext_fromGoogle = True # enable context from google search results helps with responses accuracy googleSearchResults = 3 # number of google search results to include in the context more results = more compute time
 ```
+Note for LLM in docker with [NVIDIA](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/docker-specialized.html).
+Needed for the container with ollama running.

 ### Radio Monitoring
 A module allowing a Hamlib compatible radio to connect to the bot.
 When functioning, it will message the configured channel with a message of in use. **Requires hamlib/rigctld to be running as a service.**